 Skip to main content

-The LangWatch MCP Server gives your AI coding assistant (Cursor, Claude Code, Codex, etc.) full access to all LangWatch documentation and features via the Model Context Protocol.
+The LangWatch MCP Server gives your AI coding assistant (Cursor, Claude Code, Codex, etc.) full access to all LangWatch and Scenario documentation and features via the Model Context Protocol.

 • Automatically instrument your code with LangWatch tracing for any framework (OpenAI, Agno, Mastra, DSPy, and more)